azat-co/aws-intermediate/02-modules.md

 ---

-## Developers can implement their own solution or use one of the open source... but AWS has a service... meet [CodeDeploy](https://aws.amazon.com/codedeploy)!
+## Developers can implement their own solution or use one of the open sources... but AWS has a service... meet [CodeDeploy](https://aws.amazon.com/codedeploy)!

 ---